-The refinery has filed an application with San Luis Obispo County for approval to extend existing rail track on refinery property and install equipment needed to enable rail delivery of crude oil.
+Phillips 66 has filed an application with San Luis Obispo County for approval to extend the existing rail track on refinery property and install equipment needed to enable rail delivery of North American crude oil.

-The refinery already uses trains to transport products, and refinery personnel have decades of experience safely handling railcars.
-The proposed change will help the refinery, and the approximately 200 jobs it provides, remain viable in an increasingly challenging environment.
+The refinery currently uses trains to transport products, and refinery personnel have decades of experience in safely handling railcars.
+The proposed change will help the refinery, and the approximately 200 permanent jobs it provides, remain viable under increasingly challenging business conditions.

 SAFETY AND ENVIRONMENTAL CONSIDERATIONS

-• The project will employ 30-50 temporary positions during the nine-month construction period.
+- The project will create 30-50 temporary positions during the nine-month construction period.
 Depending on the final approved project, several new full-time operating positions could also be added.

-• The project would extend the refinery's existing track and include construction of an "unloading rack" used to move the oil into the refinery's storage tanks.
+- The project will extend the refinery's existing track and include construction of an "unloading rack" used to move the oil into the refinery's storage tanks.

-• Up to five 80-car trains would deliver the oil to the refinery weekly.
+- Up to five 80-car trains will deliver oil to the refinery weekly.

-• Pending approval of state and local permits, construction is expected to begin in mid-2014 with the rail spur operational in 2015.
+- Pending approval of state and local permits, construction is expected to begin in mid-2015 with the rail spur operational in 2016.

 project approval process

-• The draft Environmental Impact Report was released in November 2013.
-The public has an opportunity to provide comments and questions on the draft EIR during the 60-day public comment period that ends in late January 2014.
+- The original Draft Environmental Impact Report (DEIR) was released in November 2013.
+The public provided comments on the DEIR during the 60-day public comment period that ended in January 2014.

-• Once the comment period has closed, the County's EIR consultant will review and address questions and comments.
+- Once the comment period closes, the County's EIR consultant will review and address questions and comments.

-• A Final Draft EIR will be released and the project will be scheduled for a public hearing before the SLO County Planning Commission.
-That meeting is currently scheduled for April 24, 2014.
+- A Final EIR will be released and the project will be scheduled for a public hearing before the SLO County Planning Commission.
+That meeting is currently anticipated for January 2015.

-• In addition to County oversight, the proposal will be reviewed by government agencies including the San Luis Obispo County Air Pollution Control District, California Department of Fish and Wildlife, and the U.S. Fish and Wildlife Service.
+- In addition to County oversight, the proposal is being reviewed by government agencies including the San Luis Obispo County Air Pollution Control District, California Department of Fish and Wildlife, and CalFire.